franciscop/react-test/Contributing.md

 1. Clone the repository: `git clone git://github.com/franciscop/react-test.git && cd ./react-test`
 1. Install the dependencies: `npm install`
 1. Start watching the tests `npm start`
-1. Modify any file within `/src` (code, tests or documentation)
+1. Modify any file within `/src` (code or tests)

-After these steps, the library, tests and documentation will be automatically built each time a change is saved.
-Please try not to make a PR with broken tests.
+This will run the tests on any change, making sure nothing breaks.
+Please try not to make a PR with broken tests (but if you cannot make it work, it's okay).

+The documentation is a plain `readme.md` in the same folder as the code, and to see the websitet in the browser you can run:

+1. For editing the documentation: `npm run docs`

+This will run a local server, launch the browser page and rebuild+reload when any `readme.md` changes.

 ## New methods

-There are currently some new methods [suggested in the issues](https://github.com/franciscop/react-test/issues).
+There are currently some new methods [suggested in the issues](https://github.com/franciscop/react-test/labels/good%20first%20issue).
 Please contribute to any of those, on a first come first served basis.

-To allow for more people to get started as contributors, please limit your contributions to **2 methods**.
+To allow for more people to get started as contributors, please limit your contributions to **2 methods** (one per Pull Request).
 If you want more, please feel free to open an issue and I can give some slightly more difficult tasks.

 You can follow some of the existing methods in src/[METHOD].
 We'd recommended to copy one of the existing ones and modify the files to have a base to get started, like `.children()`.